ampmresearch/ampmresearch.github.io/index.md

 <img src="https://polder.center/wp-content/uploads/2021/10/AMPM-2021.png" alt="AMPM logo">

 # AMPM 2022: 2nd Workshop in Agent-based Modeling & Policy-Making
-in conjunction with [JURIX 2022](https://jurix2022.rechtsinformatik.saarland/), the 35th International Conference on Legal Knowledge and Information Systems.
+in conjunction with [JURIX 2022](https://jurix2022.rechtsinformatik.saarland/), the 35th International Conference on Legal Knowledge and Information Systems (the workshop will be held as a hybrid event with support for remote participation).

 December 14th, 2022, Saarbrücken, Germany
-(the workshop will be held as a hybrid event with support for remote participation)
+Deadline for submission: November 4th, 2022

 ### Motivation